Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 At first, the course of the war was unfavourable for us.

-The enemy was getting closer to the heart of our Motherland – Moscow, and was preparing to triumph.
+The enemy was approaching the heart of our Motherland, Moscow

-to beat according to all the rules of the military science.
+to beat according to all the rules of [Stalinist] military science.

 And they learned it.